Bitcoin Market Value

 Today, many novice investors tend to focus exclusively on investment returns with little concern for Bitcoin's investment risk.
 Other traders do consider volatility but use just one or two very conventional indicators such as Bitcoin's standard deviation.
 In reality, there are many statistical measures that can use Bitcoin historical prices to predict the future Bitcoin's volatility.

-Sophisticated investors, who have witnessed many market ups and downs, frequently view the market will even out over time.
+Sophisticated investors, who have witnessed many market ups and downs, anticipate that the market will even out over time.
 This tendency of Bitcoin's price to converge to an average value over time is called mean reversion.
 However, historically, high market prices usually discourage investors that believe in mean reversion to invest, while low prices are viewed as an opportunity to buy.
-Please use the tools below to analyze the current value of Bitcoin in the context of predictive analytics.

 Hype